-The Women's Economic Assembly (WECONA) is an initiative, championed by the President of the Country, HE Cyril Ramaphosa, and led by the Minister in the Presidency for Women, Youth and Persons with Disabilities and is aimed to facilitate the participation of womenowned businesses in core areas of the economy.
+4.1.84 The Women's Economic Assembly (WECONA) is an initiative, championed by the President of the Country, HE Cyril Ramaphosa, and led by the Minister in the Presidency for Women, Youth and Persons with Disabilities and is aimed to facilitate the participation of women-owned businesses in core areas of the economy.

-The initiative was launched in 2021 to tackle inequality in key sectors of the economy.
+4.1.85 The initiative was launched in 2021 to tackle inequality in key sectors of the economy.
 WECONA is a catalyst platform for women owned/managed/led businesses/enterprises, anchored on collaboration between Government, private sector, and civil society.
 It is an ongoing initiative aimed at encouraging women to be economically active with the objective to bring together private sector, government and civil society to drive change in the economic landscape.
 This initiative emphasizes the participation of women-owned enterprises on the entire value chain to foster sustainable economic development.
 WECONA is aligned with the Pillar 5 of the National Strategic Plan on Gender Based Violence and Femicide that calls for "the need to create more economic opportunities for women who are vulnerable to abuse due to poverty, unemployment and social inequality.

-34 Labour Market Dynamics in South Africa, 2022/ Statistics South Africa.
-Pretoria, 2022 35 Ibid
+&lt;sup>33 Labour Market Dynamics in South Africa, 2022/ Statistics South Africa.
+Pretoria, 2022

-Through WECONA, there have been transformational conversations with the industry associations and representatives to establish procurement targets to ensure women-owned businesses have increased levels of participation within business value chains by advocating for the implementation of 40% preferential public procurement for women-owned businesses.
+4.1.86 Through WECONA, there have been transformational conversations with the industry associations and representatives to establish procurement targets to ensure women-owned businesses have increased levels of participation within business value chains by advocating for the implementation of 40% preferential public procurement for women-owned businesses.
 These dialogues have led to the implementation of game-changing initiatives in several sectors, including the financial industry and automotive sectors.
-WECONA seeks to connect and inspire innovation, thought leadership and action to transform value chain ecosystems, as well as to obtain a deep, common understanding and detailed articulation of sector specific value-chain eco-systems.
+WECONA seeks to connect and inspire innovation, thought leadership and action to transform value chain eco-systems, as well as to obtain a deep, common understanding and detailed articulation of sector specific value-chain eco-systems.